Swartland Local Municipality

-Swartland Municipality is a municipality located in the Western Cape Province of South Africa.
+Swartland Municipality (Swartland Munisipaliteit) is a local municipality located in the Western Cape province of South Africa.
 Malmesbury is the seat of the municipality.
-As of 2016, it had a population of 133,762.
+As of 2022, it had a population of 148,331.
 Its municipality code is WC015.

 Geography

 The municipality covers an area of 3707 km2, stretching from the Atlantic Ocean in the west to the Berg River in the east.
 To the south it abuts on the City of Cape Town, to the east the Drakenstein Municipality, and to the north the Bergrivier Municipality and Saldanha Bay Municipality.

+According to the 2022 South African census, the municipality had a population of 148,331 people.
+Of these, 64.1% identify as "Coloured," 18.3% as "Black Africans," and 15.7% as "White."

 According to the 2016 Stats SA Community Survey the municipality has a population of 133,762 people in 39,139 households.
 Of this population, 65.1% describe themselves as "Coloured", 15.7% as "Black African", and 18.6% as "White".
 The first language of 78.13% of the population is Afrikaans, while 12.34% speak Xhosa, 5.14% speak English and 1.20% speak Sotho.

 The principal town and seat of the council is Malmesbury, which is situated in the south-east of the municipality and has a population (according to the 2011 census) of 25,176.
 Other large towns are Moorreesburg (pop.
 12,877) to the north, and Darling (pop.
 10,420) to the west.
 In the Riebeek Valley north-east of Malmesbury are the sister towns of Riebeek-Kasteel (pop.
 4,761) and Riebeek West (pop.
 4,350).

 In the vicinity of Malmesbury there are the smaller villages of Abbotsdale, Chatsworth, and Kalbaskraal, while in the vicinity of Moorreesburg is found the village of Koringberg.
 Yzerfontein on the Atlantic coast is a fishing village and holiday town.